RUCAIBox/Passk_Training/README.md

 + Compared to Pass@1 training, **Pass@k training significantly enhances the exploration ability of LLMs, improving Pass@k performance while maintaining Pass@1**.
 Among its three progressive variants, bootstrap sampling offers higher training efficiency than full sampling, and analytical derivation serves as its theoretical asymptotic form that mitigates the variance introduced by sampling.

-+ Compared to baseline methods, Pass@k training is both robust to different values of K and generalizable across domains and tasks. **The enhancement of LLM exploration ability is helpful to improve their exploitation through continual training**, leading 7B LLM to surpass the powerful LLMs (\eg GPT-4o and Claude-3.7), highlighting the practical value of Pass@k training.
++ Compared to baseline methods, Pass@k training is both robust to different values of K and generalizable across domains and tasks. **The enhancement of LLM exploration ability is helpful to improve their exploitation through continual training**, leading 7B LLM to surpass the powerful LLMs (e.g., GPT-4o and Claude-3.7), highlighting the practical value of Pass@k training.

 + Pass@k training with analytical derivation, which directly designs the advantage function, can be viewed as a form of implicit reward design.
 Following this idea, empirical experiments suggest that **implicit reward design allows finer-grained control over optimization**, such as focusing on harder problems or improving training efficiency, without complex theoretical derivations, making it a promising direction for future RLVR development.